 Prolific productions include:

 2017 opened with a production of Mamma Mia! which closed January 7th.
 Following this, Wonderland the musical played a limited engagement, starring Kerry Ellis.
 Strictly Come Dancing star Joanne Clifton follows in Thoroughly Modern Millie.
 Further 2017 productions have included the UK tours of The Commitments, La Cage Aux Folles, starring John Partridge, and Joe McElderry in Joseph and the Amazing Technicolor Dreamcoat, as well as Michael Flatley’s Lord of the Dance: Dangerous Games.
 Craig Revel Horwood’s production of Sister Act was next, starring Alexandra Burke, followed by Sheridan Smith in Funny Girl and West End sensation Dreamboats and Petticoats.
 The sensational Dirty Dancing then tangoed its way into the venue, followed by UK tours of Cilla the Musical and Sunset Boulevard.
+Martin Kemp then starred in Million Dollar Quartet, followed by Will Young and Louise Redknapp in Cabaret and the sizzling Tango Moderno.
+This was followed by the West End tour of Beautiful: The Carole King Musical.

 2016 has enjoyed a range of West End favourites, including Hairspray, as well as Guys and Dolls, starring Richard Fleeshman.
 Beatles’ tribute Let It Be entertained audiences through April!
 Further productions have included Craig Revel Horwood’s Annie, as well as Chicago starring John Partridge.
 Andrew Lloyd Webber’s most popular musical Cats prowled into the Edinburgh Playhouse to kick off the summer season!
 Bill Kenwright’s new touring version of Ghost the Musical spent a winter season at the theatre, starring Sarah Harding and Andy Moss.